Teenage Caveman (1958 film): Production

 Teenage Caveman was budgeted at $70,000.

 Filming took place in May 1958 under the title Prehistoric World.
 It was theatrically released in July 1958.

-While a number of scripts were considered to meet American International's directive to do a historic picture, Corman used Bob Campbell's idea of setting the movie in the future.
-Corman and Campbell both disliked the Teenage Caveman title selected by American International, preferring their choice of Prehistoric World as the name of the movie.
+While a number of scripts were considered to meet American International's directive to produce a historic picture, Corman used Bob Campbell's idea of setting the movie in the future.
+Corman and Campbell both disliked the title Teenage Caveman selected by American International, preferring their choice of Prehistoric World as the name of the movie.